American Bar Association chides Donald Trump over 9th Circuit complaints

 The American Bar Association slammed President Trump Wednesday for his criticism of 9th Circuit judges.

-ABA President Bob Carlson said Mr. Trump’s complaints went beyond a merely disagreeing with a ruling but threatened the judicial system as a whole.
+ABA President Bob Carlson said Mr. Trump’s complaints went beyond merely disagreeing with a ruling but threatened the judicial system as a whole.

 “Disagreeing with a court’s decision is everyone’s right, but when government officials question a court’s motives, mock its legitimacy or threaten retaliation due to an unfavorable ruling, they intend to erode the court’s standing and hinder the courts from performing their constitutional duties,” Mr. Carlson wrote in a statement.

-Chief Justice John G. Roberts Jr. rebuked the president on Wednesday, in a rare targeted statement.
-He directly challenged Mr. Trump in insisting that the country’s judges are truly an independent branch, and “Obama judges or Trump judges” simply don’t exist.
+Chief Justice John G. Roberts Jr. rebuked the president Wednesday in a rare targeted statement.
+He directly challenged Mr. Trump in insisting that the country’s judges are truly an independent branch, and “Obama judges or Trump judges” don’t exist.

 “Justice Roberts can say what he wants, but the 9th Circuit is a complete & total disaster.
 It is out of control, has a horrible reputation, is overturned more than any Circuit in the Country, 79%, & is used to get an almost guaranteed result,” Mr. Trump fired back Thursday on Twitter.